vortexlab-uclouvain/flups/README.md

 ## Why should you use FLUPS?
 - You can solve the Poisson on rectangular and uniform distributed 2D/3D grids;
+- You can use either cell-centred or node-centred data layout;
 - You can use any boundary conditions, including truly unbounded boundary conditions and semi-unbounded conditions;
-- You can solve may times the same Poisson problem at low cost using precomputed Green's function and communication patterns;
+- You can solve many times the same Poisson problem at low cost using precomputed Green's function and communication patterns;
-- You can use threads and/or MPI to fasten the execution;
+- You can use MPI to fasten the execution;
-- You can use the build-in profiler to optimize the execution speed;
+- You can use the profiler of `h3lpr` (see dependency) to optimize the execution speed;
 - You can use any part of the library on its own, especially the pre-computed communications and the FFTs;
 - You can apply filters or do any computation you want while in the Fourier space.

 ## Installation

 FLUPS is a C++ library, with an API in C.
-The compilation of FLUPS was tested with Intel compilers (v19.1) and GCC (v7.5).
+The compilation of FLUPS was tested with MPICH compilers (v4.1a1) and GCC (v9.4).

 ### Dependencies
-First, you need to install the dependencies, typically using the following configuration commands (for the intel compilers)
+First, you need to install the dependencies, typically using the following configuration commands (for the mpich compilers)

 - H3LPR in the `h3lpr_prefix` dir:
 ```shell